Manufacturers of

 and built in 1901

-Theodore Karls was the architect built in 1887 when the status of Lake View changed from township form of government to a city with the same territory.
-The residence is part of an area known as Terra-Cotta Row that is made of four houses on the same block.
+Theodore Karls was the architect ans was built in 1887 when the status of Lake View changed from a township form of government to a city with the same territory.
+The residence is part of an area known as Terra-Cotta Row that involves four houses on the same block.

 on Oakdale Avenue